warncke/immutable-access-control/README.md

 With strict mode disabled a scope is not required and if it is missing the scope will default to `any`.

+### Checking what scope is available for model action

+    accessControl.allowModelScope({
+        action: 'list',
+        model: 'foo',
+        session: { ... },
+    })

+The `allowModelScope` method returns the most permissive scope allowed for an action.
+The return value will be either `any`, `own` or undefined if no access is allowed.

+`allowModelScope` accepts all the same arguments as `allowModel` except `scope`.

+## Checking access to modules

+    var accessControl = new ImmutableAccessControl()

+    accessControl.allowModule({
+        method: 'bar',
+        module: 'foo',
+        session: {
+            roles: ['all', 'anonymous', ...],
+            sessionId: '...',
+        }
+    })

+Access for modules must be checked with a `module` and `method` name.

+In strict mode a session with a sessionId and roles array is required.

+## Checking access to routes

+    var accessControl = new ImmutableAccessControl()

+    accessControl.allowRoute({
+        method: 'get',
+        path: '/',
+        session: {
+            roles: ['all', 'anonymous', ...],
+            sessionId: '...',
+        }
+    })

+Access for routes must be checked with a `path` and `method`.
+The `method` name is case sensitive and lower case should be used at all times.

+It the path is a slash or has a trailing slash this will be converted to /index.